RiftValleySoftware/basalt/plugins/people/README.md

 SEARCH PARAMETERS
 -----------------
 **NOTE:** These searches are only applicable to GET.
-They will not be usable in PUT of DELETE calls.
+They will not be usable in PUT or DELETE calls.
 They are also only applicable to `people` objects (users, not logins).

 **Locality Radius Searches**
 All three of these must be used together.
 If you specify them, then any place resources that have a long/lat that falls within the radius will be returned.